NathanWhitmore/R4condevblog/releveling_months.md

 ### When months have unique labels
-The other day I was working on a project which labelled months unusually.
-Month 1 was October, 2 was November etc. Because the analysis involved rasters it was important to keep the numbering system.
-However when I changed the raster into dataframes it was better for graphing in ggplot to have the reference beginning the name of a regular month.
+The other day I was working on a project which labelled months unusually: Month 1 was October, 2 was November etc. Because the analysis involved rasters it was important to keep the numbering system.
+However, when I changed the raster into dataframes it was better for graphing in ggplot to have the numbers replaced by the names of the months.
 While the `tidyverse` is great most of the time for a situation like this it is often easiest to use base R.

 ### Making the mock data
 Let's make some mock data which emulates this situation.